Equilibria in Network Constrained Markets with System Operator: Introduction

-This setting is particularly relevant in energy markets \cite{Neuhoff2005} and contrasts with other popular Cournot game schemes where producers decide their production quantities (a vector) over a whole set of markets.
-In this latter framework, producers take into account both the production and distribution of a specific good in their decision-making process, thereby eliminating the need for a market maker within the game.
-The aforementioned approach is considered for example in \cite{peng2019generalized, 2020p, 2021g, 9130079}.
-However, a competition without intermediaries nor market-to-market energy exchange is not realistic when modeling an energy market.
-The complexity of energy marketplaces as well their significative impact on a government's overall environmental and economic policy often lead to the emergence of intermediaries.
-In these markets, a centralized authority typically solves a dispatch problem by leveraging the offers and bids from generators and retailers, with the objective of maximizing a specific metric of social welfare, under the operational constraints of the grid.
-This is precisely the model we aim to capture by introducing a market maker that is in charge of matching the demand and supply of goods and of their transportation between different markets.
-The market maker acts as an independent regulated entity and, through the design of its utility function, it mitigates the potential exercise of market power by producers.
+Our work differs from the classical setting and in particular takes a clue from \cite{Cai2019} and \cite{bose2014the}, where a networked Cournot competition among multiple producers is studied together with the presence of an additional player there referred to as ``market maker'': this is a centralized authority that moves supply between geographically separated markets via the constrained network to achieve a desirable state of the system. \tcb{This setting is particularly relevant in energy markets \cite{Neuhoff2005}, where }a centralized authority, typically solves a dispatch problem by leveraging the offers and bids from generators and retailers, with the objective of maximizing a specific metric of social welfare, under the operational constraints of the grid.
+This is precisely the model we aim to capture by introducing a \tcb{system operator}\footnote{\tcb{Our choice of the term "system operator" rather than ``market maker'' is to better align with the literature of equilibria with network transmission constraints \cite{downward2010cournot}.}} that is in charge of matching the demand and supply of goods and of their transportation between different markets.
+The \tcb{system operator} acts as an independent regulated entity and, through the design of its utility function, it mitigates the potential exercise of market power by producers.

 In this paper, we consider a constrained dispatch network modelled by a graph where nodes indicate the markets and links represent the finite-capacity physical lines connecting them.
-Producers engage in a networked Cournot game within this framework alongside a market maker that can move the good among different markets along the available links, while striving to maximize a specific welfare function.} { In contrast to \cite{Cai2019}, in our study firms are allowed to sell in multiple markets and a more general class of price, cost and welfare functions is considered.
-Additionally, the focus of our analysis is not on the design of the market maker's utility function, but it is rather directed to studying the Nash equilibria of the game, particularly the influence that the network and the capacity constraints have on these equilibria
+Producers engage in a networked Cournot game within this framework alongside a \tcb{system operator} that can move the good among different markets along the available links, while striving to maximize a specific welfare function.} In contrast to \cite{Cai2019}, in our study firms are allowed to sell in multiple markets and a more general class of price, cost, and welfare functions is considered.
+Additionally, the focus of our analysis is not on the design of the \tcb{system operator}'s utility function, but it is rather directed to studying the Nash equilibria of the game, particularly the influence that the network and the capacity constraints have on these equilibria.